 Ruckman’s double inspiration is not so much a teaching as an argument.
 The teaching is that the KJV is inspired, and the double inspiration argument is only brought up in an attempt to refute the historical view that “a translation cannot be inspired.”
 He surfaces with this little-thought-of issue in order to confuse and catch people off guard who have not given much thought about the originals containing portions that are inspired but had been translated.

-The problem with Ruckman's argument is that he seems to want you to think that when a human being translates a Bible of which he approves, it is just as inspired as if the Holy Spirit had translated it.
+The problem with Ruckman's argument is that he seems to want you to think that when a fallible man translates a Bible of which he approves, it is just as inspired as if the Holy Spirit had translated it.
 However, when a man translates a given word in the Bible, it is not God breathing out his word in the new language as when the Holy Spirit inspired Biblical writers.
 There are some God-breathed words in Greek and Hebrew that man may not be able to translate precisely without losing some of the nuances and implications of the original language.
 There is also the possibility of a man translating the wrong meaning when a given Greek or Hebrew word has many possible meanings.
 What the Holy Spirit can do flawlessly cannot be compared to what a man can do with all his limitations.